Robinkhilery960/Interview-Questions/readme.md

 ```

 ## 16. let, var and const
+### Scope:
+Scope refers to the part of a program where we can access a variable
 ### var :

 Variables declared with var keyword are either function scoped or global scope depending upon where they are declared.Initializtion of variables is optional.